The EU-US Privacy Shield is Dead

 GDPR has been a massive focus for laws and legislations in recent times.
 The protection of data is so important.
 Max Schrems, Austrian activist, and author has been successful in the role of pursuing the changes of laws and legislation.
 Max Schrems is known for campaigns against Facebook for their violation of privacy.

 You might be aware, or maybe not, of the major development for international transfers that took place on July 16th 2020, declaring that the EU-US Privacy Shield is INVALID, enter: Schrem ll.
 Thousands of participating companies were once connected with this the EU-US Privacy Shield, and so are greatly impacted and affected.
-With the abandonment of the EU-US Privacy Shield comes potential impacts on you (our customers) and for those of you out there using G Suite for your businesses.
+With the abandonment of the EU-US Privacy Shield comes potential impacts on you (our customers) and for those of you out there using Goodgle Workspace (formerly G Suite) for your businesses.
 That’s why this week’s blog with our CEO Fintan Murphy will explore 4 key focus areas that you might experience, to assist you with the change.

 Disclaimer: Nothing that you read in this blog is legal advice, please take the advice in this blog to be informational and educational only and if you have any queries we encourage you to get in touch and ask us.
 If you feel that there is anything missing from this blog, again we would appreciate you getting in touch.